 The agreement with the Kurdoglu family and private-equity firm Cartesian Capital Group LLC to open the restaurants in the next five to seven years is Burger King’s largest development deal, the Miami-based company said in a statement today.
 The joint venture will have the exclusive right to open stores in China, where Burger King has 63 locations.

 The Whopper seller will face Yum!
-Brands Inc. (YUM)’s 4,600 KFC and Pizza Hut locations in China, as well as competition from McDonald’s Corp.
-(MCD) In April, Burger King said its owner, 3G Capital Inc., will get $1.4 billion to transfer the chain to Justice Holdings Ltd. (JUSH), a special-purpose acquisition company founded by Ackman.
+Brands Inc. (YUM:US)’s 4,600 KFC and Pizza Hut locations in China, as well as competition from McDonald’s Corp.
+(MCD:US) In April, Burger King said its owner, 3G Capital Inc., will get $1.4 billion to transfer the chain to Justice Holdings Ltd. (JUSH), a special-purpose acquisition company founded by Ackman.

 The Kurdoglu family operates Burger King’s largest international franchisee, TAB Gida Industry & Trade Co., which has more than 450 stores in Turkey.
 Cartesian Capital is based in New York.